-There are no financial implications for the application at this stage.
+There are no financial considerations at this stage of the approval process.

 CONSULTATIONS

 In accordance to O. Reg 545/06 of the Planning Act, property owners within a minimum of 120m of the subject site boundaries received the Notice of Open House/ Public Meeting by mail.
 The actually distance was increased to 200 m.
 Information of the proposed amendment was also posted to the Town website.